Surviving Valentine’s Day in Early Addiction Recovery

 If you do not have a partner, dating is not recommended within the first year of recovery.
 When Valentine’s Day rolls around and love is in the air, what do you do without a partner to celebrate with?
 This article focuses on how to make the most of Valentine’s Day in early recovery and how to rely on healthy coping strategies to get through it.

-Why It Is Important To Stay Single During Recovery
+Why Is it Important to Stay Single During the First Year of Addiction Recovery?

 The first year and early stages of recovery are typically the hardest.
 Not only are you experiencing detox which is physically, mentally and emotionally exhausting, you are also navigating emotions without drugs and alcohol.
 Bringing other people romantically into your life typically isn’t recommended due to how intense relationships can be.
 During treatment, you are learning how to form healthy and non-codependent relationships.
 Dating requires a lot of time and attention, which can distract you from your sobriety.
 Recovery requires a full commitment and focus, so it is best not to bring in distractions.